erikajwolf/Yelp_Metro_US_Analysis/README.md

   - Where is the highest count of reviews?
   - What price point has the highest vs the lowest count of reviews?
   - Is there are category with a higher or lower count of reviews?
+  - What determines the number of stars?
+(Machine Learning)
+  - What determines the price?
+(Machine Learning)

 ## Sources
 https://www.yelp.com/dataset